 This course provides students with opportunities to gain knowledge and skills necessary to transition from student to practicing nurse.
 Content includes a discussion of current issues in health care, practical nursing leadership and management, professional practice issues, and transition into the workplace.
-Emphasis is placed on NCLEX-PN test-taking skills, computer-assisted simulations and practice tests, development of a prescriptive plan for remediation, and review of selective content, specific to the practice of practical
+Emphasis is placed on NCLEX-PN test-taking skills, computer-assisted simulations and practice tests, development of a prescriptive plan for remediation, and review of selective content, specific to the practice of practical nursing.

-Prerequisites: NUR 105 and 106, ENG 101, and BIO 202.
+Credits: 3 Lab Hours: 3 Lecture Hours: 2 Clinical Hours: 0 Prerequisites: NUR 105 and 106, ENG 101, and BIO 202.

-Psychology
+Psychology Courses